BerlinRDT/roaddetection/docs/Roadmap.rst

 Ideas
 -----
 * divide each satellite image into small segments, possibly in several runs of overlapping segments, classify these into two or three categories (paved road/unpaved road/no road), then try to stick the road-detecting ones together so that we have an outline of the roads
+* use nested crossvalidation on small sample-dats sets